ga-wdi-lessons/rails-api/readme.md

 > 3 minutes exercise.
 2 minutes review.

-We spent some time earlier this week accessing a couple 3rd party APIs.
-What we haven't done yet, however, is focus on how different APIs can be.
+We will spend some time accessing a couple 3rd party APIs.
+APIs vary quite a bit in their purposes and configurations.
+To get a sense of that, let's take a look at a few different APIs.

 Form pairs and explore the API links in the below table.
 Record any observations that come to mind.
 In particular, think about what you see in the URL and the API response itself.